yingzixu15/yingzixu15.github.io/docs/cv.md

 ## Software Development Intern, Expedia, Montreal, QC (2020)

-- Make Spring RESTful API for geo location history tracking, finding changes between versions and storing them in database.
+- Make Spring RESTful API for geo location history tracking, finding changes between versions and storing them in PostgreSQL.
 - Write frontend interface for the API with React, and integrated the backend service with the frontend UI.

 # Skills